RichardBradley/liquibase.github.com/get_started/generate-sql-update-schemas.md

 <br>

 ## `updateSQL` Command with the Labels Parameter
-The `updateSQL` command allows you to also run a `--labels` parameter to determine which changesets in the *changelog* to evaluate based on its label.
-You can view your labels in your *changelog*
+The `updateSQL` command allows you to add the `--labels` parameter to determine which changesets in the *changelog* to evaluate based on its label.
+You can view your labels in your *changelog*.

 <details>
 <summary style="font-size:125%;color:blue;">Changelog Example</summary>